domricciardiphoto/adv-dev/README.md

 </video>
 ```

-This will show a video on click and will expand to fill the area at 100% on desktop and mobile<br>
+This will show a video on click and will expand to fill the area at 100% on desktop and mobile

 ### Dynamic Products ###
 Products are brought in via a search link